 Start your unlimited journey today.

-As an Engineering graduate with a key program in Civil Engineering, you can look forward to career opportunities in:
+As an Engineering graduate with a major in Civil Engineering, you can look forward to career opportunities in:

 - Construction engineering

 - Structural design